Book an Appointment for Free Dental Check-Up

 - Amalgam (silver) fillings are wear resistant and comparatively inexpensive.
 However, due to their metallic color, they are more noticeable than porcelain or composite restorations and are not used for visible areas, such as front teeth.

 - Composite (plastic) resins match the teeth shade and therefore are used where a natural appearance is desired.
-Composites may not be the ideal material for large fillings as they may chip or wear over time.
+Composite filling may not be the ideal material for large fillings as they may chip or wear over time.
 However, they chemically bond to the tooth and are highly aesthetic.

 How do dentists perform cavity filling?